MrCreosote/KBaseGeneHomologyExperiments/literature.md

    whether in a review or via an analysis in the method paper.
 3. The method needs to be noted as specifically targeting short sequences.
 4. The method must be presented in a paper, not a thesis or dissertation.
+5. The method must be present in a review or paper less than 10 years old.

+I'm also not reading reviews more than 10 years old given the rapidity of change in the field.

 Several reviews compare various sets of algorithms.